-Have there been times you wished you never clicked a blog link you saw?
-Maybe what you found wasn’t appealing, and you ended up closing it seconds later?
+Have there been times you wished you never clicked a blog link?
+Maybe what you found was far from interesting and you ended up closing it seconds later?

 Wouldn’t it be easier if you knew the right blogs to read right off the bat?
-So that you didn’t have to waste your precious time and bundles – that you could have spent on Snapchat?
+So that you didn’t have to waste your precious time and bundles – that you could have spent on Snapchat instead?
 Or your favorite social media platform for that matter.

-As an avid reader of blogs, especially local ones, I have discovered my fair share of the good as well as the bad.
+Being an avid reader of blogs, especially Kenyan, I have discovered my fair share of the good as well as the bad.
 But I’m only here to share the good.
 I’m sure you’ve already had enough of the latter.

-Since you cannot read all the blogs in the world, here is a list of five underrated Kenyan blogs that are worth checking out.
+Since you cannot read all the blogs in the world, here are five underrated Kenyan blogs that are worth checking out.

 If you are a naturalista, then you have probably heard of this colourful blog.
 I first bumped into it last year, but didn’t pay much attention.
-Now that I am finally serious with my not so curly hair, Craving Yellow is my go-to hair blog.
+Now that I’m finally serious with my not so curly hair, Craving Yellow is my go-to hair blog.

 It simply cannot get any more personal than that.

 The Gujarati word for shade is the name of this underrated Kenyan creative blog.
 The real reason I follow it is the way Aleya Kassam plays with the Queen’s language.
 To tell you the truth, it is completely astounding.

 She usually narrates her unique Indian stories while effortlessly showing off her incredible talent.
 Every time I read her work, I keep on falling in love with her words.
 And they always keep me coming back for more.